ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/03_auth.md

 !!! info "htpasswd flags"
     - `-c`: Create a new password file.
 This flag overwrites the existing file if it already exists.
-    - `-B`:	Use bcrypt for hashing the password.
-Bcrypt is a secure and computationally expensive algorithm, making it a strong choice for password hashing.
+    - `-B`:	Use **bcrypt encryption** for hashing the password.
+Bcrypt is a secure and computationally expensive algorithm, making it a strong choice for password hashing. <br/> If not, then use MD5 hashing algorithm for hasing
     - `-b`:	Batch mode.
 Allows you to pass the password directly on the command line, rather than being prompted interactively.
     - `-D` Delete user

-### Create user
+### 1. Create HTPasswd File
-Creating an HTPasswd File:

 ```bash
 # Create the htpasswd file